simplenetes-io/podc/PODSPEC.md

       # Restart policy for when a container exits:
       # always (no matter exit code restart container)
-      # on-interval:x (no matter the exit code, container will be rerun after x seconds after exit, will not be restarted on config changes)
+      # on-config (restart when config files on disk are changed or when container exited with error code)
-      # on-config (restart when config files on disk are changed or when container exited with error code (as on-failure))
+      # on-interval:x (as on-config, but also restart on successful exists after x seconds have passed)
-      # on-failure (restart container when exit -ne 0, do not restart on config updates)
+      # on-failure (restart container when exit -ne 0)
-      # never (no matter exit status or if configs are updated container will not restart)
+      # never (never restart container)
       restart: on-interval:10

       # Define how this container is signalled, optional.
       # A container can get get 1) signalled by other containers 2) signalled by the daemon on configuration changes or 3) from cmd line.
-      # 1) A container which defines `wait/signal` and a list of `- name: container` will when ready signal all those
+      # 1) A container which defines `startupProbe/signal` and a list of `- name: container` will when ready signal all those
-      #    containers which is defined, if those containers have a `signal` defined.
+      #    containers which are defined, if those containers have a `signal` defined.
       # 2) If a container mounts a config and a `reload-configs` command is issued for that specific config,
       #    the container will then be signalled according to it's signal.
       # 3) By calling the pod executable `./pod signal [container1 container2 etc]`